matthewwardrop/linux-surfacepro3/README.md

  - Battery patch from https://github.com/nuclearsandwich/surface3-archlinux/issues/16 (patch from `colorprint`)
  - Camera patch from https://github.com/nuclearsandwich/surface3-archlinux/issues/12 (patch from `colorprint`)
  - Buttons and Wakeup patches from http://bugzilla.kernel.org/show_bug.cgi?id=84651 (patches from Chen Yu, comments #56 and #57)
- - Multitouch patches* (backported from the 4.0 patch) from https://gist.github.com/felipeota/afb5f510f5b315f8bed8
+ - Multitouch patches* (backported from the 4.0 patch) from https://gist.github.com/felipeota/afb5f510f5b315f8bed8 .

-* The multitouch patches add two-finger scroll support, but you lose secondary (right) click.
-You will be prompted when you run makepkg as to whether or not to use this.
+   (an X11 configuration file is also placed in `/etc/X11/xorg.conf.d/` in order to enable right click).

+\* The multitouch patches add two-finger scrolling support.
+I'm not sure how these patches affect touchpad support under Wayland (with Mesa 10.5, Weston will not start on the Surface Pro 3).
+   If you want to disable this patch, change line 48 of PKGBUILD to: `multitouch='n'`.
+If disabled, the Xorg configuration will not be copied to `/etc/X11/xorg.conf.d/` .

 ## Building

-To build this package, simply run:

-	makepkg

 You will need to have imported gpg keys for the Linux kernel maintainers:

 For Linus Torvalds (the major release key):

 	gpg --recv-keys 79BE3E4300411886

 For Greg Kroah-Hartman's key (the stable patch release key):

 	gpg --recv-keys 38DBBDC86092693E

+Then, to build the package, simply run (as usual):

+	makepkg